New Guidance on the OIG's Ability To Exclude Owners, Officers and Managing Employees; Related FDA Statements on Pharmaceutical Executives

-This post was written by Elizabeth B. Carder-Thompson, Jennifer A. Goldstein, Thomas W. Greeson, Laura A. Mastrangelo, Katie C. Pawlitz, and Paul W. Pitts.
+This post was also written by Jennifer A. Goldstein, Thomas W. Greeson, and Laura A. Mastrangelo.

 On October 20, 2010, the Office of Inspector General (OIG) of the Department of Health and Human Services issued significant new guidance for implementing its permissive exclusion authority under section 1128(b)(15) of the Social Security Act.
 Section 1128(b)(15) specifically authorizes the OIG to exclude an owner, officer or managing employee of a sanctioned entity, i.e., health care provider, supplier, or manufacturer, from participation in federal health care programs.
 The OIG’s new guidance sets out non-binding factors that the OIG intends to consider in deciding whether to impose exclusion on owners, officers and managing employees.